 For parents who rely on formula to nourish their babies, safety and availability are non-negotiable.
 Now, the federal government is stepping in to address concerns over both.
-The U.S. Department of Health and Human Services (HHS) and the Food and Drug Administration (FDA) have announced Operation Stork Speed, a new initiative aimed at making infant formula safer, more transparent, and more accessible.
+The U.S. Department of Health and Human Services (HHS) and the Food and Drug Administration (FDA) have announced Operation Stork Speed, a new initiative aimed at making infant formula safer, more transparent, and more nutritionally up-to-date.

 What is Operation Stork Speed?